My Quiet Kitchen

 Variations

-The simple, most basic form of these cookies is probably my favorite, but if you're feelin' fancy and want to try other flavors, here are a few tested ideas:
+The simple, most basic form of these cookies is probably my favorite, but if you're feelin' fancy and want to try other flavors, here are a few variations we tested:

 • Citrus - add a full teaspoon of fresh orange, lemon, or lime zest to the mixing bowl.